 - Please send the Order of Service, service slides and song choices in good time as indicated (for the Sunday services this needs to be by Thursday night for Kirsty to pull everything together on Friday morning).
 By default, there is a rehearsal for the music group and technical team on Friday late afternoon / early evening – please make sure that all involved know exactly when this will be.

-- If you wish to use anything that may be copyright (e.g. videos or songs) in the service, please check that you are free to use them and that, if the service is due to be recorded, that they can be uploaded onto YouTube without a copyright strike.
-This needs to be done well in advance of the service.
+- If you wish to use anything that may be copyright (e.g. videos, images or songs) in the service, please check that you are free to use them and that, if the service is due to be recorded, that they can be uploaded onto YouTube without a copyright strike.
+This needs to be done well in advance of the service and please don’t include the video, image or song into your PowerPoint until this is done; ideally just include the Share URL in your Order of service.
 This is a complex area and we are looking to try to get some further guidance to help; meanwhile Derek Barnes can usually provide guidance on a case by case basis.

 Things to think about